defuncart/blog/_posts/tech/2019/2019-02-22-time-to-flutter.md

 ## First Impressions

 - Flutter's focus on UI perfectly suits my UI-centric language games.
 - Hot reloading, oh fuck yeah.
-Code changes are automaticlly visible on device/simulator on code saving.
+Code changes are automatically visible on device/simulator on code saving.
 This can only be a massive time saver.
 - There are so many articles praising Flutter that it is hard to ignore, for instance [*Flutter will change everything, and is an excellent choice for iOS development*](https://medium.com/coding-with-flutter/flutter-will-change-everything-and-apple-wont-do-anything-about-it-f495e7087802), [*13 Reasons Why you should choose/ consider to move to Flutter*](https://medium.com/flutter-community/13-reasons-why-you-should-choose-consider-to-move-to-flutter-in-2019-24323ee259c1) and [*Flutter: the good, the bad and the ugly*](https://medium.com/asos-techblog/flutter-vs-react-native-for-ios-android-app-development-c41b4e038db9).
 - UI Controls are consistent across platforms, which I personally prefer (as opposed to rendering as per native controls).
 - Although UI code must also be written in Flutter, [*Flutter Studio*](https://flutterstudio.app/) is a web app which allows one to layout a UI visually and copy the generated code.